SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Display.DynamicUnits.md

 - Dynamic units are supported on parameter pages in the Monitoring app from DataMiner 10.3.9/10.4.0 onwards.<!-- RN 36869 -->

-- From DataMiner 10.4.0 [CU10]/10.5.0/10.5.1 onwards<!--RN 41436-->, the following units are automatically converted even if they have not been specified using the DynamicUnits element.
+- From DataMiner 10.4.0 [CU10]/10.5.0/10.5.1 onwards<!--RN 41436-->, or in earlier DataMiner versions if the [*DynamicUnits* soft-launch option](xref:Overview_of_Soft_Launch_Options#dynamicunits) is enabled, the following units are automatically converted even if they have not been specified using the DynamicUnits element:

   - Bytes: B, kB, MB, GB, TB, PB, EB, ZB, YB